Phala-Network/growth-program/README.md

 7. In case that there is a surplus PHA and no one achieves ≥90%, the surplus PHA will be carried forward to the next month.
 8. It is MANDATORY for each ambassador to participate.
 Failure to achieve at least 40% points for a period of 3 consecutive months will result in the termination of your ambassadorship.
 9. Any ambassador candidates, who reach at least 40% points for a period of 3 consecutive months, will receive a hardware mining-node as a reward and get promoted to the official ambassador position (you may choose the promotion reward between a hardware or in equivalent amount of PHA token, if you are running a node on your own without the hardware provided)
-10. ALL official ambassadors, who reach at least 80% points from the previous month, will receive a full-cap delegation with 50% pool-operations fee
-11. Any official ambassadors, who reach at least 80% points for a period of 3 consecutive months, will become Senior Ambassadors and receive an additional full-cap delegation with 50% pool-operations fee along with a Phala Swag Box.
+10. Any official ambassadors, who reach at least 80% points for a period of 3 consecutive months, will become Senior Ambassadors and receive an additional full-cap delegation with 50% pool-operations fee along with a Phala Swag Box.
-12. In case that you do a group work with other ambassadors e.g. We have 2 ambassadors from France and they jointly organized a local meetup, please submit your contribution individually (stating that it is a group work).
+11. In case that you do a group work with other ambassadors e.g. We have 2 ambassadors from France and they jointly organized a local meetup, please submit your contribution individually (stating that it is a group work).
 This is to avoid confusion.
 Points will be given individually.
-13. An example of how the calculation works can be found [HERE](https://docs.google.com/document/d/1QsQUwl_pArltaJvJkZ66EUTgNpLyfRgV/edit?usp=sharing&ouid=100574805470537994931&rtpof=true&sd=true).
+12. An example of how the calculation works can be found [HERE](https://docs.google.com/document/d/1QsQUwl_pArltaJvJkZ66EUTgNpLyfRgV/edit?usp=sharing&ouid=100574805470537994931&rtpof=true&sd=true).
-14. The reward pool comes from the PHA [Treasury](https://khala.subscan.io/account/436H4jat8E3x6whTRudzJFuF1aFqkxmkYyQqNbh9C9EKhcz7).
+13. The reward pool comes from the PHA [Treasury](https://khala.subscan.io/account/436H4jat8E3x6whTRudzJFuF1aFqkxmkYyQqNbh9C9EKhcz7).
 The reward pool may change depending on how much it is getting.

 ## Basic Task (Mandatory)